avatara9/block_roblox/README.md

     -Verbose
 ```

-Then inspect:
+Then check:

 ```text
 C:\ProgramData\RobloxBlock\RobloxBlock.jsonl
 ```

-### Administrator rights are missing
+## PowerShell Is Not Running as Administrator

-Verify:
+Run:

 ```powershell
 ([Security.Principal.WindowsPrincipal] `